 Graphene and Chemical Sensors

-Graphene produced with chemical vapor deposition (CVD) will form the cornerstone of future graphene-based chemical, biological, and other types of sensors.
-The 2D nature of the material provides intrinsic advantages for sensing applications, because the entire material volume acts as a sensing surface.
-Furthermore, graphene provides excellent mechanical strength, thermal and electrical conductivity, compactness, and potentially low cost, which is necessary for competing on the crowded sensor market.
+In the world of chemical sensors, graphene has attracted a lot of attention, not least because its two-dimensional structure means the entire material volume acts as a sensor surface.
+Furthermore, graphene provides excellent mechanical strength, thermal and electrical conductivity, compactness, and a potentially low cost, which is necessary for competing in the ever-growing chemical sensor market.

-Graphene-based gas/vapor sensors have attracted much attention in recent years due to their variety of structures, unique sensing performance, room-temperature working conditions, and tremendous application prospects.
+Whether as GFETs or utilizing other designs, graphene-based gas and vapor sensors have held the spotlight in recent years due to their variety of structures, unique sensing performance, room-temperature working conditions, and tremendous application prospects.
 Apart from water vapor, graphene has been used to sense gases such as NH3, NO2, H2, CO, SO2, H2S, as well as vapor of volatile organic compounds, resulting in a dramatic rise in scientific publication numbers on this topic.
 Graphene has also been used to detect traces of opioids in concentrations as low as 10 picograms per milliliter of liquid.

 Figure: Sensitivity of graphene sensors to various gases (Sens.
 Actuators B 163(1), 107–114 (2012)).

 Because of its physical properties, high-quality CVD graphene is a prime candidate for development in many areas.
 One of these is the fabrication of large-area, commercially viable GFET sensors.
 In 2015, scientists from the University of Glasgow managed to fabricate large area graphene sheets of approximately 400 cm2 using standard copper foils in CVD, utilizing hot lamination to transfer the graphene to a PVC substrate.